plone/cookieplone-templates/project/README.md

 #### `--no_input`

-You can use the [`--no_input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make the cookieplone not prompt for parameters and only use `cookiecutter.json` file content.
+You can use the [`--no_input`](https://cookiecutter.readthedocs.io/en/latest/cli_options.html#cmdoption-cookiecutter-no-input) option to make cookieplone not prompt for parameters and only use `cookiecutter.json` file content.

 #### `--replay` and `--replay-file`